Don McDeed

-Donald Joseph McDeed (born 22 March 1931) is an Australian former international rugby union player.
+Donald Joseph McDeed (22 March 1931 – 29 July 2026) was an Australian international rugby union player.

+Biography

-McDeed was born in the Victorian town of Hastings and educated at Sydney's St Patrick's College.
+McDeed was born in the Victorian town of Hastings on 22 March 1931.
+He was educated at Sydney's St Patrick's College.

 A hooker, McDeed played for Parramatta during the early 1950s, before switching to Manly.
 He was called up by the Wallabies in 1961 as understudy to Peter Johnson in a home series against Fiji, then kept his place for that year's tour of South Africa, featuring in their draw against South-West Africa and win over Border.

+McDeed died on 29 July 2026, at the age of 95.